3. API Reference¶

 As described in :ref:`Getting Started <Getting Started>`, the Vortex OpenSplice IDL preprocessor generates typed Streams API classes for each type that is annotated with a streams pragma.

-As in the Vortex OpenSplice C++ Reference Guide, the fictional type Foo
+As in the Vortex OpenSplice C++ Reference Guide, the fictional type Foo,

 defined in module Space, is used as an example.
-When the Foo
+When the Foo type is

-annotated with a pragma streams, FooStreamDataWriter
+annotated with a pragma streams, FooStreamDataWriter and

-classes will be generated.
+FooStreamDataReader classes will be generated.

 This section describes the usage of all operations on these classes.